Chart Pattern Scanners Compared: How Chart Library Is Different

 Rule-based scanners detect specific, pre-defined patterns: bull flags, head and shoulders, cup and handle.
 They're great at what they do, but they only find patterns that someone has already named and coded rules for.
 If a chart exhibits an interesting pattern that doesn't match any template, rule-based scanners won't flag it.

 Chart Library's embedding-based approach is pattern-agnostic.
-It converts every chart into a 384-dimensional mathematical fingerprint, then finds the most similar fingerprints in history.
+It converts every chart into a fixed-dim mathematical fingerprint, then finds the most similar fingerprints in history.
 It doesn't need to know the name of the pattern — it just finds charts that look like yours.

 - TradingView: Great for real-time alerts on specific named patterns.
 Rule-based.
 No forward return analysis.